 Born in Swalwell-on-Tyne, County Durham, Shield was a boat builder in his early life.
 A violin player, he was a member of the King's Theatre, Haymarket, London at the age of 25.
 He composed approximately 30 operas beginning with The Flitch of Bacon in 1778.
 Although much of the music in his operas was original composition, Shield typically included several traditional Scottish and/or Irish folk tunes.
 He became quite an accomplished composer and was appointed Master of the King's Music in 1817.

 Fuller and Shield were firm friends and the latter was a frequent guest at Fuller's musical evenings.
-In the first codicil of his will, dated 24 March 1827 Fuller bequeathed to William Shield.
+In the first codicil of his will, dated 24 March 1827, Fuller bequeathed £ 100 to William Shield.
 Shield, however, died at the age of 81 on 25 January 1829 (ironically Robbie Burns Day), and predeceased Fuller by five years.
-William Shield willed his Stainer viola to King George IV.and left 'To John Fuller, Cipriani's original drawing of Dr. Arne and a large prospect of the city of Rome'.
+William Shield willed his Stainer viola to King George IV and left 'To John Fuller, Cipriani's original drawing of Dr. Arne and a large prospect of the city of Rome'.
 Fuller's private carriage is among those noted in Shield's funeral procession.

 Dr. Thomas Augustine Arne (Composer, 1710-1778)